 The Sinagua (meaning: Without Water) people occupied the area of north-central Arizona from the Salt River north to the Little Colorado River and around the north side of the San Franciso Peaks Volcanic Field.
 That includes most of the Verde River Valley and parts of the Mogollon Rim in Arizona.
 Archaeologists have dated the Sinagua culture as extending from about 500 CE to about 1425 CE when the last of their major structures was abandoned.

 Several modern Hopi clans trace their ancestry back to Sinagua migrants leaving the Verde Valley for religious reasons.
 There are also stories among the Hopi and Zuni of the fireworks that accompanied the eruption of Sunset Crater Volcano around 1000 CE.
-Those stories could only have been passed into their oral histories by later migrants from the San Francisco Peaks area at the northern end of Sinagua territory.
-The Hopi still return to some ancient Sinagua sites to perform religious ceremonies in honor of their ancestors.
+Those stories could only have been passed into their oral histories by migrants moving away from and then returning to the San Francisco Peaks area at the northern end of Sinagua territory.
+Some Hopi still return to ancient Sinagua sites to perform religious ceremonies in honor of their ancestors.

 The northern Sinagua left behind ruins at Walnut Canyon, Wupatki and Elden Pueblo.
 The southern Sinagua left ruins at Tuzigoot, Sycamore Canyon and Montezuma Castle.
 Parts of the irrigation system they built at Montezuma Well have been dug out and are in use today.